-Administrators for Google Apps for Business, Education, and Government domains can request a BAA before using Google services with PHI.
+Administrators for Google Apps for Work, Education, Government, and Google Apps Unlimited domains can request a BAA before using Google services with PHI.
 Google offers a BAA covering Gmail, Google Calendar, Google Drive (including Docs, Sheets, Slides, and Forms), Google Sites, and Google Apps Vault services.

 Google Apps customers are responsible for determining whether they are subject to HIPAA requirements and whether they use or intend to use Google services in connection with PHI.
 Customers who have not entered into a BAA with Google must not use Google services in connection with PHI.